haroutboujakjian/Vuesalize/documentation_src/README.md

 |--          | -------  |  ----  |                                                                                 --|
 | `tooltip`  | `row`    | Object | contains the x key and all of the y keys for the x value that is hovered over     |

-### Donut Chart

-Under construction...

 ### Scatter Plot

 #### Example

-A scatter plot helps displays relationships between two variables in a plot.
-Transitions are also built in for moving the points around, as well transition the fill, radius, etc. Click the update data button below to see this in action!
+A scatter plot helps display relationships between two variables in a plot.
+Transitions are built in for moving the points around, as well transitioning the fill, radius, etc. Click the update data button below to see this in action!

 <div style="display: flex; justify-content: center">
 <ScatterPlotExample></ScatterPlotExample>